waleedhkhan/waleed.de/README.md

 ## Deployment
 It runs on [CloudFlare Pages](https://pages.cloudflare.com/) by a simple deploy hock to the main branch.
-My DNS is hosted on CloudFlare which provides additional optimization and increase availability.
+My DNS is managed by CloudFlare which provides additional optimization and increase availability.

 Its free !
 ## Run Locally